 The title for this seminar, Committed to Change, is from the July 2020 event of the same name hosted by the UW-Madison Division of Diversity, Equity, and Educational Achievement (DDEEA).
 That event was a call to action.
 This seminar is part of the Language Institute’s response to that call.
 The title is used with permission from the DDEEA.

 Study group, based on readings, talks and workshops.
-The seminar will be held online in Fall 2020.
-Plans for the Spring 2021 are TBD.

 Up to 15 UW-Madison faculty, academic staff or graduate students who teach language courses and/or conduct research on language teaching and learning.